-- 1. Garbage and refuse must be stored in leak proof and fly proof containers and serviced as needed.
+- 1. Garbage and refuse must be stored in leakproof and fly proof containers and serviced as needed.
 Plastic garbage bags are recommended in each booth. - 2.
-The Environmental Health Division must approve arrangements for cleanup and final disposal of all solid waste. - N. Animals Live animals, birds, or fowl are not permitted within 20 feet of temporary food facilities. - O. Lighting Adequate shatterproof lighting shall be provided. - P. Open-Air BBQ Facilities Open-Air BBQ facilities may be operated in conjunction with a permitted, fully enclosed temporary food facility.
+The Environmental Health Division must approve arrangements for cleanup and final disposal of all solid waste. - N. Animals Live animals, birds, or fowl are not permitted within 20 feet of temporary food facilities. - O. Lighting - Adequate shatterproof lighting shall be provided. - III.
+Open-Air BBQ Facilities Open-Air BBQ facilities may be operated in conjunction with a permitted, fully enclosed temporary food facility.
 The BBQ must be used for cooking, roasting or broiling over live coals (wood, charcoal or gas heated).
-The BBQ may not be used for cooking foods, warming foods or maintaining food temperatures in pots, skillets or other containers.
-All other food preparation and storage and equipment storage shall be kept inside the fully enclosed booth.
-NOTE: Flat grills, gas powered heating/warming units, or electrical grills are not allowed for use outside the booth.

-- III.
-Food Booths: The booth must be entirely enclosed with four complete sides, a top, and a cleanable floor (See NOTE below). - 1.
+BBQ units may not be used for cooking foods, warming foods or maintaining food temperatures in pots, skillets or other containers.
+All other food preparation and storage and equipment storage shall be kept inside the fully enclosed booth. - IV.
+Food Booths: The booth must be entirely enclosed with four complete sides, a top, and a cleanable floor (See \NOTE below). - 1.
 Booths that handle unpackaged food must use a waterproof cleanable tarp or similar material for floor surfaces. - 2.
 Ceilings shall be smooth, durable, and readily cleanable.
 Screening shall only be acceptable as a ceiling material above cooking equipment or when necessary for ventilation purposes. - 3.
 Food service openings shall not be greater than 216 sq. in.
-(12"x18") and be equipped with tightfitting closures to minimize the entrance of insects. - 4.
+(12"x18") and be equipped with tight-fitting closures to minimize the entrance of insects. - 4.
 Food operations that have adjoining BBQ facilities shall have a pass-through window at the rear or side of booth. - 5.
 All food and equipment shall be stored inside the fully enclosed booth with the exception of outdoor BBQ facilities.
+Or other approved cooking equipment.
 Construction materials such as plywood, canvas, plastic, and fine-mesh fly screening (at least 16 mesh) may be used.
 When open flame or heat producing equipment is used, fire/heat retardant materials (screening) shall be used.

-NOTE: The only operations not requiring fully enclosed booths are those which sell beverages from approved dispensers or food items prepackaged by a wholesaler or at an approved off-site kitchen.
+\NOTE: The only operations not requiring fully enclosed booths are those which sell beverages from approved dispensers or food items prepackaged by a wholesaler or at an approved off-site kitchen.
 These items must be sold in the original packaging.
 Food preparation such as blending, cutting, popping, combining ingredients, or mixing requires a fully enclosed booth.
-Vendors that distribute samples may be required to have a fully enclosed booth.
+Vendors that distribute samples may be required to have a fully enclosed booth based on sampling method.